understructure/AWSBigDataSpecialtyExamPrep/Domain_1_-_Collection/Kinesis_Firehose.md

 * Transformed data then sent to destination when specified buffering size or interval is reached, whichever happens first

-**Parameters for Transformation** - Lambda must contain these parameters or Firehose will reject them
+**Parameters for Transformation** - Lambda must contain these parameters or Firehose will reject them - treating it as a transform data failure

 * **recordId** - Transformed record must have the same recordId prior to transformation